pintergreg/handout/src/lectures/software_architecture.md

 >
 > Grady Booch

+> In most successful software projects, the expert developers working on that project have a shared understanding of the system design.
+This shared understanding is called ‘architecture.’
+This understanding includes how the system is divided into components and how the components interact through interfaces.
+These components are usually composed of smaller componnets, but the architecture only includes the components and interfaces that are understood by all the developers.
+>
+> Ralph Johnson, XP mailing list

 - [What is Software Architecture?](https://www.developerfusion.com/article/84899/what-is-software-architecture/)
 - [The goals of Software Architecture](https://medium.com/docplanner-tech/the-goals-of-software-architecture-a3b0a0edeb0b)

 ## Miért kell ez?

 > Architecture is the decisions that you wish you could get right early in a project
 >
 > -- Ralph Johnson